chronowake/ReallyCheekyFoveatedNR/README.md

-This is an NR fork of cheeky, not the original.
+This is an NR only fork of cheeky, not the original.
 It is built for compatibility with R.E.A.L.
-VR, that it's sole purpose.
+VR, that is it's sole purpose.

 **Note:** the native SteamVR / OpenVR gaze adapter described in the original readme is not active in this fork.
 Eye tracking and automatic stereo alignment work through the OpenXR layer only.